betaflight/betaflight/docs/Inflight Adjustments.md

 * configure adjrange 2 to use adjustment slot 2 (1) so that when aux1
 (0) in the range 1700-2100 then use adjustment rc rate (1) when aux 3 (2) is in the appropriate position.
+* note that Center/Scale values are both zero, so this range will use increment/decrement mode.

 Without the entire range of aux1 being defined there is nothing that would stop aux 3 adjusting the pitch/roll rate once aux 1 wasn't in the higher